 The Real Poop

-That being said, if the issues mentioned above do NOT relate to you, we're okay to move on.
-Onward, Beekeeper Soldiers.
+That being said, if the issues mentioned above don't relate to you, we're probably okay to move on.

-To be a beekeeper—and a successful one—you've first got to understand bee behavior.
+To be a successful beekeeper, you've first got to understand bee behavior.
 That's a whole topic in itself, and one you should know well before you don your first beekeeping suit.
-Beeologics tells you all about how bees keep themselves healthy, what sorts of bees there are, their communication and navigation skills, their social structure, and even why you, considering beekeeping as a career—even as an amateur—can help with the food production on this planet.

 Melittology (the study of bees) tells you all about how bees keep themselves healthy, what sorts of bees there are, their communication and navigation skills, and their social structure.
 You'll also need to learn a bit about the business of keeping bees, and how to keep swarms of things that can sting you happy in tiny cages.